- Ski.com Home

 “East 1 and 2 will drop into a large parcel of rolling glades, where you’ll find some favorites like Frog Ponds, XYZ Lines and Hanging Valley Dikes," says Delfo.

-Following the Dragon’s Tooth Ridge will bring skiers onto the Wall proper.
+Continue along Dragon’s Tooth Ridge and you’ll drop into the Wall proper, one of Snowmass’ most technical zones.
 Two large rock outcroppings separate Wall 1 from Wall 2 and the Strawberry Patch.
-From the top of the pitch, Wall 2 is situated skier’s right and Strawberry is on the far left.
-Both areas will please technical skiers or snowboarders as some billy goating is required to access the host of airs below.
+From the top of the pitch, Wall 2 is situated skier’s right, and Strawberry is on the far left.
+Both areas offer plenty of challenges and rewards for technical skiers and riders.
+Expect a bit of billy-goating to navigate the rocky entrances, but once you’re in, a variety of drops and airs await below.

 “Be careful for rocks early season,” says Delfo.